Biblical Theology

 The role of the Levites:The Levites were a tribe set apart for the service of God.
 They were responsible for the care, transportation, and security of the tabernacle.
 They assisted the priests (from the tribe of Levi) in performing various duties related to worship and sacrifices.

 The act of laying hands:In this verse, God instructs the Levites to lay their hands upon the heads of the bullocks.
-This act symbolises the transfer of guilt or sin from the people to the sacrificial animal.
+This act symbolizes the transfer of guilt or sin from the people to the sacrificial animal.
 By laying their hands on the bullocks, the Levites acknowledged their identification with the sacrifice and their need for atonement.

 The sin offering and the burnt offering:The sin offering was a sacrifice made to atone for the sins of the people.
-It symbolised the removal of guilt and the restoration of fellowship with God.
+It symbolized the removal of guilt and the restoration of fellowship with God.
 The burnt offering, on the other hand, was a voluntary act of worship, expressing devotion and surrender to God.

 Atonement for the Levites:The purpose of offering the sin offering and the burnt offering was to make atonement for the Levites.
 Even though they were set apart for service to God, they were not exempt from sin and guilt.
 The atonement was necessary to purify them and ensure their suitability for the sacred duties they were about to undertake.